 The MI card is valid for 48 months from the date approved/issued by NMDGF.
-The MI card holder must purchase and possess a habitat stamp and HMAV (page 10) if applicable.
 All other laws and rules must be followed.

 For further information call: 1-888-248-6866 or email: special.hunts@dgf.nm.gov

 Junior, Senior & Disabled